Retail Package Store License

 - A retail store must be located on the ground floor with one (1) main entrance opening on a public street with no other door or entrance for use by the public unless the store is located on the corner of two public streets.
 Under those circumstances, a retail store could have a door opening on each of the public streets.

-- Retail stores must be closed for business on Christmas, Thanksgiving Day, Labor Day, New Year's Day and the Fourth of July.
-Their hours of operation are from 8:00 A.M. to 11:00 P.M.
-Monday through Saturday.
-They must be closed on Sunday.
+- Retail stores must be closed for business on Christmas, Thanksgiving Day, and Easter.
+Hours of operation for retail package stores are from 8:00 A.M. to 11:00 P.M.
+Monday through Saturday and 10:00 A.M. on Sunday.

-- Employees of a retail store must be at least eighteen (18) years old and must have a retail employee permit card to work in the store.
+- Employees of a retail store must be at least eighteen (18) years old and must be certified clerks.

 - No person, firm or corporation having at least a five percent (5%) ownership interest in the establishment can have any conviction for 10 years prior to the application of a violation of the laws governing the sale or manufacture of alcoholic beverages or of any felony.
 No owner can have been convicted of a felony involving moral turpitude within 10 years prior to the time they will receive their license, unless their rights of citizenship have been restored or judgment of infamy has been removed by a court of competent jurisdiction.